 The Lake House - A spectacular cottage just a few miles from the bustling market town of Hay-on-Wye.
 With space for 11 people and ample room for pets, it’s perfect for large family gatherings or groups looking for a traditional Welsh escape.
 Inside the cottage, the décor is relaxed and rural, with a spacious kitchen and dining area and huge oak windows overlooking the lake.
 We're sure your pet will enjoy roaming this grand cottage and its gardens.

-Millbrook - If you're looking for added luxury, Millbrook is perfect for small families, couples and pets.
+Rhiannydd's Stable - If you're looking for added luxuries, Rhianydd’s Stable is perfect for small families, couples and pets.
 In a prime spot in the Brecon Beacons, the cottage has a gorgeous hot tub to enjoy the views.
-With a large but fully enclosed garden, the cottage is ideal for pets, while inside the cottage, cool and cosy features make this the ultimate rural getaway.
-Your pooch is guaranteed to enjoy roaming the surrounding hills and mountains before taking a nap in front of the cosy wood burner.
+The large garden is the perfect place for energetic pets and children to burn off some energy, while inside the cool and cosy features make this the ultimate rural getaway.
+Your pooch is guaranteed to enjoy roaming the surrounding hills and mountains before taking a nap in front of the cosy wood burner, while you take a dip in the hot tub or enjoy the shared games room.

 Dog-friendly glamping in South Wales